 As an example, visit the Budget website's planning calendar.
 Notice that the sidebar tells the visitor that "The timeline is shown in the image and also detailed below the image."
 A detailed description of the timeline is below the image, because we cannot rely on color to convey information.
 The text makes it accessible to everyone.

-You may contact Joanne Patalano, Web Developer, AFIT, with questions about website accessibility for A&F department sites.
-Contact firstname.lastname@example.org.
+You may contact me, Joanne Patalano, Web Developer, AFIT, at email@example.com.